BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 - **Function Name**: In this case the function is saved as `analyze`.
 We can call this function using `analyze()`

 - **Formals**: This is the list of arguments that you can control when you call the function.
-In this case the only argument we can change when we call the function is the `filename`
+In this case the only argument we can change when we call the function is the `filename`.
+The value of filename can be a path to a file that you want to analyze

 - **Body**: This is the code within the brackets `{}`

 - **Environment**: The data structure that finds the values assocaited each variable or names.
 Unless you specify a different environment, this will be the R Global Enviornment which is a list of objects created when we start an R Session.

 **In the funtion above, what are we plotting?
-What functions are being called within our analyze function?**
+What functions are being called within our analyze function?What does the `2` in the nested function `apply` do?**

 We can use it to analyze other data sets one by one: